119th Infantry Regiment (United States): 2nd Battalion

 On 10 December 1877, they were reorganized and redesignated as the 1st and 2nd Regiments.
 The 3rd Regiment was organized on 17 March 1879.
-From 9-27 May 1898, elements of the 1st, 2nd, and 3rd Regiments were organized as the 2nd North Carolina Volunteer Infantry and mustered into service at Raleigh; other elements were assigned to the 1st North Carolina Volunteer Infantry.
-The 1st and 2nd North Carolina Volunteer Infantry Regiments were mustered out of service from 3-23 November 1898.
+From 9–27 May 1898, elements of the 1st, 2nd, and 3rd Regiments were organized as the 2nd North Carolina Volunteer Infantry and mustered into service at Raleigh; other elements were assigned to the 1st North Carolina Volunteer Infantry.
+The 1st and 2nd North Carolina Volunteer Infantry Regiments were mustered out of service from 3–23 November 1898.
 On 8 May 1899, the 2nd and 3rd Regiments of Infantry were organized in the North Carolina State Guard.
 In 1903, the North Carolina State Guard was redesignated the North Carolina National Guard.

 Mexican Border, World War I, and interwar period

 On 19 June 1916, the 2nd and 3rd Regiments of Infantry were mustered into service during the Pancho Villa Expedition.
 The 3rd Regiment was mustered out on 27 March 1917, but the 2nd Regiment was not; after American entry into World War I on 6 April 1917, the 3rd Regiment of Infantry was called back into federal service on 25 July 1917 and drafted into federal service on 5 August 1917.
 On 12 September 1917, the 2nd Regiment was redesignated the 119th Infantry Regiment and the 3rd Regiment as the 120th Infantry Regiment, and they were assigned to the 30th Division.
 The 30th Division participated in the Second Battle of the Somme and the Second Battle of the Lys.
 The 30th Division was demobilized on 17 April 1919 at Camp Jackson, South Carolina.
-In 1919-1921, the 119th and 120th Infantry Regiments were consolidated into the 1st Infantry Regiment, North Carolina National Guard, with headquarters federally organized 2 May 1921 at Raleigh.
+In 1919–1921, the 119th and 120th Infantry Regiments were consolidated into the 1st Infantry Regiment, North Carolina National Guard, with headquarters federally organized 2 May 1921 at Raleigh.
 On 8 November 1921, the 1st Infantry Regiment was redesignated the 120th Infantry Regiment and assigned to the 30th Division.
 The 30th Division was composed of the 117th, 118th, 120th, and 122nd Infantry Regiments; in 1924, the original 122nd Infantry was redesignated the 121st Infantry Regiment.
-Thus, the 119th Infantry would thus cease to exist until 1942.
+Thus, the 119th Infantry would cease to exist until 1942.

 World War II

 On 16 November 1940, the 30th Division was inducted into federal service.
 On 22 November 1941, the 121st Infantry was relieved from the division and assigned to the 8th Infantry Division, a Regular Army division that had lost two of its regiments to other duties.
 When the 30th Division was converted from a "square" to a "triangular" division in 1942, it also lost the 118th Infantry Regiment.
 To return the division to three regiments, the 119th Infantry Regiment was reconstituted in the North Carolina National Guard on 24 August 1942, activated on 7 September 1942 at Fort Jackson, and assigned to the 30th Infantry Division.
-The 119th Infantry would fight with the 30th Division in Europe in 1944-1945 in the Normandy, Northern France, Rhineland, Ardennes-Alsace, and Central Europe campaigns.
+The 119th Infantry would fight with the 30th Division in Europe in 1944–1945 in the Normandy, Northern France, Rhineland, Ardennes-Alsace, and Central Europe campaigns.
 The 30th Infantry Division was inactivated on 24 November 1945 at Fort Jackson.